 You can also enjoy the white beaches of Malalison, Batbatan and Maniguin islands and of course, Mt.
-Madjaas at 2113 masl — the highest peak in Panay island.
-The mountain features a variety of flora and fauna including leeches! :p
+Madjaas at 2113 masl—the highest peak in Panay island.
+The mountain features a variety of flora and fauna including leeches!

 Photo Gallery.
 Click to enlarge.

-In preparation for this climb, my friend and I tried an uphill and downhill endurance practice to and from Mountain View at Busay – an uphill area in Cebu City.
+In preparation for this climb, my friend and I tried an uphill and downhill endurance practice to and from Mountain View at Busay, an uphill area in Cebu City where we are based.
 We needed some practice because we’ve learned from the reviews that Madjaas is a steep mountain to climb and was quite a challenge as it can be exhausting due to the extreme heat in the open fields.